 Gardens Playground is located in the subdivision of Bridgeview Gardens and is located along Columbia Drive and Garden Lane.
 As with all other playgrounds, it complies with the American Disabilities Act and is accessible to everyone.

-With funding assistance from the Illinois Department of Natural Resources, Bedford Park District has built an interactive water spray park.
-It is located on 78th Avenue in Bedford Park.
+Bedford Park District has built an interactive water spray park located on 78th Avenue in Bedford Park.
 Wristbands are available for a nominal fee for guests ages three and up.
 No additional fee for adults accompanied by a child.
 The splashpad will not open when the temperature falls below 72 degrees.

 Appropriate swim attire required.